Irish Research Council Postgraduate Scholarships

 1. After completion of the quiz form, applicants must click 'Continue to Application' and then 'Save Draft' before closing the eligibility quiz and application window.
 Failure to do so will stop the applicant from re-submitting the quiz and from opening a new application.
 The Council will not reset the Eligibility Quiz or Application, and UCC will not be able to appeal.

 2. Applicants are now required to state the name of their UCC Supervisor as part of the Quiz.
 The supervisor name provided must match the name of the supervisor that will be entered into the Application Form at a later stage.
-If there is any discrepancy between the two names (including a nickname or a spelling error) then the IRC will deem the application ineligible.
+If there is any discrepancy between the two names then the IRC will deem the application ineligible.
 To avoid this, applicants are strongly advised to contact the Primary Supervisor before completing the Eligibility Quiz, and check what name the Supervisor is registered under on the IRC portal.